punteney/tutorial-django/pushing-live.rst

     ufw default deny
     ufw allow ssh/tcp
     ufw enable
-    ufw allow 80

 The first line installs ufw, the second line says by default we want to block everything coming in.
 The third line enables ssh access on the default port of 22.
-The fourth line enables the firewall.
-The last line opens up port 80 for http website traffic.
-If you need ssl access to the site you'll want to run the command ``ufw allow 443``.

 .. note::